Aleshmandr/Uice/README.md

 Keep in mind that this is the default hierarchy.
 It should be enough for most of the games but you are free to arrange it in some other order or even create your custom layers to fit your game needs.

 ## View
-There are two kinds of views in jUIce: Windows and Panels.
+There are two kinds of views in Uice: Windows and Panels.
 The main reason for this distinction is their overall behavior and conceptual meaning; windows are the focal element of information for the user and there can only be one of them focused at any given moment, whereas any number of panels can be open at the same time and alongside the current window so they work as containers for complementary info.

 ### Window
 A window is the focal element of UI information at any given time (if any).
 They usually take up all the space available in the screen and, therefore, only one of them can be focused in a particular moment.
 They are stored in the history stack and will be automatically shown again with the same ViewModel when the next window in the stack is closed.